Shashank-0208/BHIV-HR-PLATFORM/services/langgraph/LOCAL_SETUP.md

 ## Development Mode

-The service runs in development mode by default with:
+The service runs in production mode by default with:
 - Auto-reload on file changes
 - Mock AI responses for testing
 - Detailed logging